PapaAsibuo/PapaAsibuo.github.io/README.md

 ![Parent_income_vs_Child_Income_k_mean_chartbuilder](https://user-images.githubusercontent.com/71460438/96173475-ecf22280-0ef5-11eb-8d7c-50e7f7cf2989.png)

-This scatter plot depicts the relationship between
+This scatter plot depicts the relationship between parent income and child income.
+The positive correlation in the data shows that child income is directly proportional to Parent income.
+This data backs the popular claim that once born into poverty it is very difficult to make your way to riches.
+This data was obtained from [Harvard University's Opportunity Insights](https://opportunityinsights.org/data/).

 ## Connect with me
 [Youtube](https://www.youtube.com/channel/UCoOl6lKOpyz07C10jgNMIsQ?view_as=subscriber)